Cough Medicine Abuse by Teens

 Here are other suggestions:

-Monitor the OTC drugs in your home.
+Watch the OTC medicines in your home.
 Keep track of how much medicine is in each bottle.

-Don't buy extra OTC drugs to "stock up."
+Don't buy extra OTC medicines to stock up.

-Don't allow your children to keep OTC drugs in the bedroom, backpack or school locker.
+Don't allow your children to keep OTC medicines in their bedroom, backpack, or school

 Use OTC and prescription medicines responsibly yourself.